The Healthcare Law Review: USA

 State and federal statutes applicable to physicians and certain other licentiates provide hearing and appeals rights when a state agency denies, or proposes to deny or revoke, licensure or certification.
 Similarly, hospitals, health plans and certain other providers or professional organisations are required by state and federal law to have formal peer review and quality assurance or quality improvement procedures in place whereby they determine whether to permit a new practitioner to provide services to their patients.
 These procedures also govern any adverse disciplinary actions against practitioners, such as the revocation or restriction of their clinical privileges.
 Under a federal law called the Health Care Quality Improvement Act (HCQIA), and under state laws in many jurisdictions, these organisations must follow specified procedures in making adverse decisions affecting a practitioner's privileges.
 In most states, practitioners must go through or 'exhaust' these administrative appeal procedures before they can challenge the denial or revocation of privileges or other adverse action in court.
 Because failure to follow these rules can result in liability to the organisation, it is incumbent on hospitals and other healthcare organisations that are subject to these rules to have a compliant peer review and appeals process in place prior to commencing operations.

 Pursuant to the reporting provisions of the HCQIA, practitioners who either do not challenge adverse actions or who are unsuccessful in their challenges are identified on the National Practitioner Data Bank so that other prospective employers or hospitals become aware of any competence or conduct issues before permitting such practitioners to join their staffs.
-The HCQIA also confers immunity on hospitals and certain other organisations that perform peer review and on the individuals who participate in that process.
-To qualify for immunity under the HCQIA, certain conditions must have been met, including adequate notice and an opportunity for the affected practitioner to be heard that meets certain criteria.
-The peer review action must also have been taken with the reasonable belief that the action was warranted based on the facts known.
+The HCQIA also confers immunity on hospitals and certain other organisations that perform peer review and on the individuals who participate in that process as long as certain conditions are met, including adequate notice and an opportunity for the affected practitioner to be heard.

 In addition to provider liability, medical devices and pharmaceuticals experience liability for patient injuries on some different theories, most notably 'products liability'.